dipu-ray/Phitron-B7/Module 1-Basic Syntax, Variables and Data Types/README.md

     | `%c` | Single character | `printf("%c", 'A');` |

 ## 10. Boolean in C
-- Program: `boolean.c`
+- Program: `boolean.c`.
-- True or false data types
+- True or false data types.

 ## 11. Why We Need to Take Input Animated
 - Dynamically input from user to need and change.

 ## 12. How to take input in C
-- Program: `take_input.c`
+- Program: `take_input.c`.
-- Use to scanf function
+- Use to scanf function.

 ## 13. Data Type Limitations Animation
 - int = 4 bytes